Qiyam: Position of hands in qiyām

 Where the hands are placed in qiyām varies among the different Islamic schools and branches.
 These differences have manifested into the qabd-sadl dispute.
 Among Sunnis, several hadith indicate that qabd (praying with arms crossed) is desirable, if not obligatory; however, sadl (arms hanging by the sides) is still preferred among many Malikis.
 The debate predominantly exists in Maliki-practicing areas, such as Northern Nigeria, due to the influence of other Sunni schools.

 Sunni view

 Hanafi

 For Hanafis, men put their hands below the navel.
 Women put their hands on their chest.

 Maliki

 Unique among Sunnis (but like Shia and Ibadi Muslims), many Malikis put their hands on the thighs or by their sides.
-Among those who adhere to this practice, the basis is in the practice of the Medinan community in the generations shortly following the Prophet's time, as recorded by Malik bin Anas and transmitted by him as authoritative.
+Among those who adhere to this practice, the basis is in the practice of the Medinan community in the generations shortly following Muhammad's time, as recorded by Malik bin Anas and transmitted by him as authoritative.
 "According to Imam Malik the prayers should be offered with unfolded hands, he considers the folding of hands as undesirable in obligatory prayers and permissible in Nafl prayers.”
 However, this practice is not universal, with the Maliki scholar Qadi Ayyad, for example, opining in his Qawa'id al-Islam, that the practice is "unsupported by any authentic hadith".